51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

-similarly as possible to On-premise Engines from the user point of view, while limiting the number of HTTP requests to the same remote server to one per Flow Data, regardless of the number of different Aspects required.
+similarly as possible to On-premise Engines from the user point of view, while limiting the number of HTTP requests to the same remote server to one per Flow Data, regardless of the number of different Aspects that are involved.

 ### Resource Key